ngardiner/proxmox_vswrouter/README.md

    * Your installation, whether Single or Double (Q-in-Q) VLAN tagged will have one VLAN Trunk.
 Create it first.
    * You are then able to create Q-in-Q switches and connect them to VLANs on the VLAN Trunk switch.

+## Current Status

+   * New bridge interfaces - implemented
+   * Delete bridge interfaces - not implemented
+   * New bridge - not implemented
+   * Delete bridge - not implemented